 The success of this training program depends on active and regular participation.
-Sessions should be held on a regular basis.
+Sessions should be held on a regular basis and at a time that will best meet the schedules and availability of participants to assure their attendance.
 A minimum of 30 hours of training must be provided and include the following:

-Increased participant awareness about available services and supports for individuals with developmental disabilities and their families, how to access appropriate services, and how to recognize and improve the quality of services and supports received.

-Specific emphasis must be place on home and community based services, including the assessment and application process, the

-- enrollment process itself, and the appeals process in situations where services are delayed, reduced, or denied. - 2) An environment that respects the strengths and abilities of each participant, and emphasizes the importance of building personal networks. - 3) Opportunities for participants to have first hand experience in practicing new skills and applying new knowledge to their own lives. - 4) Encouragement for participants to recognize and develop their own personal leadership skills, helping them understand the role they can play in influencing public policy changes that respect cultural differences, and are culturally sensitive to individuals and families from diverse racial and ethnic backgrounds.
+- Increased participant awareness about available services and supports for individuals with developmental disabilities and their families, how to access appropriate services, and how to recognize and improve the quality of services and supports received. - Specific emphasis must be place on home and community based services, including the assessment and application process, the enrollment process itself, and the appeals process in situations where services are delayed, reduced, or denied. - 2) An environment that respects the strengths and abilities of each participant, and emphasizes the importance of building personal networks. - 3) Opportunities for participants to have first hand experience in practicing new skills and applying new knowledge to their own lives. - 4) Encouragement for participants to recognize and develop their own personal leadership skills, helping them understand the role they can play in influencing public policy changes that respect cultural differences, and are culturally sensitive to individuals and families from diverse racial and ethnic backgrounds.